ipiotrowski/delivery_bottleneck_analysis_sql/README.md

 3. **CTAS materializes CHAR casts as VARCHAR.** Even `CAST(x AS CHAR(32))` ends up as `VARCHAR(32)` in the resulting table.
 Functionally identical for fixed-length strings; an idiom to be aware of.

 4. **`NULLIF` inside `CAST` inside `CTAS` errors out under STRICT mode.** Triggers spurious errors like "Truncated incorrect INTEGER value: '2017-09-19 09:45:35'" that have nothing to do with the actual problem.
 Workaround: use `CASE WHEN x = '' THEN NULL ELSE x END`.
-This is why our defensive NULL handling is conditional rather than blanket.
+This is why my defensive NULL handling is conditional rather than blanket.

 5. **Profiling must separate NULLs from empty strings.** They're different values with different handling. `IS NULL OR = ''` checks treat them as one and hide the empty-string problem until a CAST fails downstream.